 Minimum length of service

-Fortunately the normal length of service requirements don’t apply in a whistleblowing case, so where you would normally have to be employed for one or two years in order to claim constructive or unfair dismissal, in a whistleblowing case there is no minimum service requirement, so in theory you could claim this after having been employed for just one day.
+Fortunately the normal length of service requirements don’t apply in a whistleblowing case, so where you would normally have to be employed for two years in order to claim constructive or unfair dismissal, in a whistleblowing case there is no minimum service requirement, so in theory you could claim this after having been employed for just one day.

 Whistleblowing and protected conversations

 In whistleblowing claims, this additional protection for the employer goes out the window, and the only way they can keep such discussions out of the judge’s ears (if the case ever gets to court) is to claim that they were ‘without prejudice’.
 Essentially this means there has to have been an existing dispute, such as a disciplinary or grievance process being instigated.
 If the employer comes out of the blue to offer you a deal in exchange for leaving quietly, there’s every chance that we at Monaco Solicitors could use this to your advantage.